 "My student loan debt disappeared!"
-It sounds like a financial fairytale: a few waves of a wand and ta-da, disappearing debt!
-But certain federal loan recipients can make it a reality with student loan forgiveness programs.
+It sounds like a financial fairy tale, but certain federal loan recipients can make it a reality with student loan forgiveness programs.
 Some of these programs, like those for death, bankruptcy, or permanent disability, can result from uncontrollable circumstances.
-For the savvy borrower, there are happier options as well, including the public service loan forgiveness programs (PSLF).
+For the savvy student loan borrower, there are happier options as well, including the public service loan forgiveness programs (PSLF).

 Broadly, PSLF forgives the balances on student loans for borrowers serving in certain public service positions.
 But as with most promises, there’s some fine print.
-Before loan forgiveness, borrowers need to make 120 qualifying monthly payments--that’s 10 years, total.
+Before financial aid debt forgiveness, borrowers need to make 120 qualifying monthly payments—that’s 10 years, total.

 Get estimates for your cost of attendance and loan payoff with Edmit:

 It’s the “qualifying” bit that can trip you up.
-Graduates who want to take advantage of the program should make sure to file an Employment Certification form right away when they get a job, refile that form annually, and file it again with every new job.
-Some 30 percent of people who fill out the form are denied from the program, so it’s crucial borrowers don’t just assume they’ll be included.
+College graduates who want to take advantage of the program should make sure to file an Employment Certification form right away when they get a job, refile that form annually, and file it again with every new job.
+Some 30 percent of people who fill out the form are denied from the program, so it’s crucial student loan borrowers don’t just assume they’ll be included.
 There’s an online tool that can provide guidance on whether or not a borrower is eligible, but it can't guarantee anyone will be accepted into the public student loan forgiveness program.

-To qualify for the program, borrowers can work any job at the government level or for certain nonprofits, or they can join the Peace Corps or AmeriCorps.
+To qualify for public service financial aid forgiveness, borrowers can work any job at the government level or for certain nonprofits, or they can join the Peace Corps or AmeriCorps.
 Not every nonprofit employer will qualify: Groups that are not 501(c)3 tax-exempt (that is, the ones that advertise with phrases like “donations are tax-deductible”) generally don’t unless they exist to provide emergency services, public education, public health services, or law enforcement.
 Some part-time jobs can qualify too, if they add up to, on average, 30 hours a week.

 Only some types of student loans are eligible.
 The ubiquitous Perkins loan is notably not among them, although consolidating student loans may solve that issue.
 Loans that include the word “Direct” are already eligible.